GiovanniBaccichet/DNCS-HTTP3/README.md

 2. Launch the Lab Environment discussed earlier with the command `vagrant up`.
 The latest builded Docker images will be downloaded from the [Docker Hub](https://hub.docker.com/u/giovannibaccichet) and deployed automatically.

 Some notes have to be made: in order to change the port configuration used and the SSL/TLS certificates needed, depending on the chosen method of deployment, `docker/docker_deploy.sh` or `vagrant/docker_run.sh` have to be modified.
-All ports are parameterized, so the configuration is pretty straight forward:
+All ports are parameterized (except HTTP/3 ones, because otherwise it won't work), so the configuration is pretty straight forward:

 ```bash
 # DOCKER RUN PORT SETTINGS